Chair Person – Selina Morris

 I have said NEVER to an Ultra but watch this space!

-Vice Chair – Mike Wilson
+Vice Chair – Andy Foster

 Club Secretary – Dawn Pound